Affordable Care Act

 Get covered under the Affordable Care Act

-On January 1, 2014 thousands of individuals in Illinois will begin to see the benefits of the Affordable Care Act by having enrolled in a qualified health plan or qualifying for Medicaid assistance through the program's expansion.
+On January 1, 2014 thousands of individuals in Illinois began to see the benefits of the Affordable Care Act by having enrolled in a qualified health plan or qualifying for Medicaid assistance through the program's expansion.
 Sinai Health System wants to make sure you and your family have the resources you need to gain access to these new affordable coverage options.

 Sinai is here to help.